elmotec/massedit/README.rst

  optional arguments:
-   -h, --help            show this help message and exit -c, --check           only show edit that are to take place -v, --verbose         Increases verbosity
+   -h, --help            show this help message and exit -w, --write           modify the target files in place -v, --verbose         Increases verbosity
-   -e EXPRESSION, --expression EXPRESSION
+   -e EXPRESSIONS, --expression EXPRESSIONS
                          Python expression to be applied on all files.
 Use the line variable to reference the current line.